The Last House on the Left: Screenplay

 Sean S. Cunningham made his directorial debut with the 1970 white coater film The Art of Marriage, which grossed $100,000.
 The film attracted the attention of Steve Minasian's company Hallmark Releasing, which had a distribution partnership with American International Pictures.
 Cunningham made the 1971 film Together as a "better version" of The Art of Marriage.
 Wes Craven, who had no money at the time, was put on the job of synchronizing dailies for Together and soon began editing the film with Cunningham, with whom he became good friends.
 Hallmark bought the film for $10,000, and it was considered a "hit", prompting the company to persuade Cunningham and Craven to make another film with a bigger budget; the company then gave them $90,000 to shoot a horror film.

 Cunningham served as producer and Craven served as writer and director on the project.
 Written by Craven in 1971, the original script was intended to be a graphic "hardcore" film, with all actors and crew being committed to filming it as such.
 However, after shooting began, the decision was made to edit the script to be less harsh.
 This script, written under the title Night of Vengeance, has never been released; only a brief glimpse is visible in the featurette Celluloid Crime of the Century, a 2003 documentary on the making of the film.
+Copies are available for viewing at the University of Pittsburgh's Horror Scripts and Ephemera Collection.
 The crux of the plot is based on the Swedish ballad "Töres döttrar i Wänge", which itself was the basis of Ingmar Bergman's 1960 film The Virgin Spring, of which Craven was an admirer.
 Craven envisioned a film in which the violence would be shown in detail onscreen, as he felt that many popular films of the era, such as Westerns, glamorized violence and the "vigilante hero", and gave the public a misleading representation of death in the wake of the Vietnam War.